typeable/octopod/README.md

 ### How come I can't see the deployment logs in Octopod web app?

 It's been excluded from the GUI because we don't have a good security story to accompany this feature yet.
-Some secret and credentials may leak to the project team using Octopod and, potentially, not everyone should have access to this data.
+Some secrets and credentials may leak to the project team using Octopod and, potentially, not everyone should have access to this data.

 ### Why Haskell and Rust?

 We believe that there is a lot to be gained in programming in general by being able to statically ensure invariants in your code.
 One of the most practical ways of ensuring invariants is a good static type system.
 Haskell and Rust are both languages that have very strong type systems.
 This allows us to move fast without breaking things in the process.

+## ❓ Still have questions?

+If you still have questions, be sure to ask them in our [Octopod Discussions](https://github.com/typeable/octopod/discussions).

 <p align="center"><a href="https://typeable.io"><img src="img/typeable.png" width="177px"></img></a></p>